rusticata/oid-registry/README.md

 ```

+## Versions and compatibility with `asn1-rs`

+Versions of `oid-registry` must be chosen specifically, to depend on a precise version of `asn1-rs`.
+The following table summarizes the matching versions:

+- `oid-registry` 0.6.x depends on `asn1-rs` 0.5.0
+- `oid-registry` 0.5.x depends on `asn1-rs` 0.4.0

 ## Contributing OIDs

 All OID values, constants, and features are derived from files in the `assets` directory in the